anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Remote reindex allows copying indices (not the whole cluster) from one cluster to another on demand.

+Supports dashboard with Kibana, which can auto-refresh when data changes.

 > Storage types

 Data can be migrated between different storage types